cdtinney/tinney.dev/README.md

 ### Running

-To run a development server:
+To run a development server with live-reload:

 ```
 $ npm run develop